Advice from Your Immigration Attorney

 Even with an attorney’s written reply, notice how it must also contain a “Disclaimer” which waters down the answer by stating:

-1) The information posted here is of a general nature; and
+- The information posted here is of a general nature;

-2) may not apply to any particular set of facts, or
+- may not apply to any particular set of facts;

-4) It should not be considered to be legal advice and
+- it should not be considered to be legal advice;

-5) Is not constitute an engagement of any particular law firm or
+- does not constitute an engagement of any particular law firm;

 Professional Representation from an Immigration Attorney gives value in three ways: your attorney functions as: (1) consultant (expert); (2), counselor (advisor), and (3) coordinator (writes and assembles essential documents) for communicating with Immigration authorities to win favorable result to your case.

 Attorney as expert: Not merely law school and previous experience with cases similar to clients; these actions and resulting expertise are all in the past.
 The practice of Immigration law requires present time action: this means the ongoing monitoring of the changes in law and procedures.
 These changes are the necessary responses to create efficiencies in both number and types of cases.